nlejeune/TreeTalk/1-application_requirements.md

 - User story 3.2: **As a user**, I want the chatbot responses to be based only on my imported family data.
 - Acceptance criteria:
     - The backend transmits only relevant data to the LLM.
-    - Responses cite sources (GEDCOM, FamilySearch).
+    - Responses cite sources (GEDCOM).
     - Guided exploration

 - User story 3.3: **As a user**, I want the chatbot to suggest related questions (e.g., "Would you like to know more about Jean Dupont's descendants?").